uwejacobs/owm-weather/readme.txt

 * Fill Google Tag Manager datalayer with current weather info
 * Existing WP Cloudy settings and weathers will be upgraded on the fly = 4.5.0 =
-* Restarted as WP Cloudy 2
+* Restarted as WP OWM Weather